lexiccn/ExternusAPI/wiki/Command.md

 }
 ```

-Now we want to begin registering arguments.
+Now we want to begin registering functional arguments.
 For our example the argument `a` represents a sub-command because it has its own arguments, a1 and a2.
 The command b however simply represents some logic.
 Every time you register an argument it will also register tab completion for that argument!

 ```java
 import me.deltaorion.common.command.CommandException;